ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Preconnection -> ConnectionReceived<Connection>
 ~~~

-The ConnectionReceived event occurs when a Remote Endpoint has established a
+The ConnectionReceived Event occurs when a Remote Endpoint has established a
-transport-layer connection to this Preconnection (for connection-oriented
+transport-layer connection to this Preconnection (for Connection-oriented
 transport protocols), or when the first Message has been received from the
-Remote Endpoint (for connectionless protocols), causing a new Connection to be
+Remote Endpoint (for Connectionless protocols), causing a new Connection to be
 created.
 The resulting Connection is contained within the ConnectionReceived
 event, and is ready to use as soon as it is passed to the application via the
 event.